Look out the upstairs front window and check for clouds.

 While in Ireland, I encountered unexpected links to my past in the daily routines: recalled my own childhood dashes to the clothes line when thunder rumbled suddenly; remembered freezing wet sheets as they hit my face on blustery winter mornings.
 When an older gentleman spoke of the "fillin' station" or when the ladies at the historical society wanted to know "what part of Ireland are your people from?", I felt right at home.
 I had grown up in Dublin, Georgia, a small town in the southern half of the state, settled by the Irish.
 We talked the same way, only with different accents.

 The desire to explore is universal.
 Annie Dillard recounts this story: "In Highland New Guinea, now Popua New Guinea, a British district officer named James Taylor contacted a mountain village, above three thousand feet, whose tribe had never seen any trace of the outside world.
 It was the 1930's.
 He described the courage of one villager.
 One day, on the airstrip hacked from the mountains near his village, this man cut vines and lashed himself to the fuselage of Taylor's airplane shortly before it took off.
 He explained calmly to his loved ones that, no matter what happened to him, he had to see where it came from."
-I think that I am somehow related to this gentleman.
+I am related to this gentleman.

 When I've been privileged to travel, I've glimpsed the common thread that weaves us all together.
 We are both ultimately alone and intimately linked with others.
 Now, through the ether, I am linked to many countries that I can only hope to visit.
-Carole, if you are reading this in Yorkshire, I hope you know how you have enriched my life with your notes: two mothers from opposite sides of the pond linked in serendipitous ways.
+[Carole, if you are reading this in Yorkshire, I hope you know how you have enriched my life with your notes: two mothers from opposite sides of the pond linked in serendipitous ways.]

-As that other humorist, Samuel Clemens (aka Mark Twain) wrote: "Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
+Samuel Clemens (aka Mark Twain) wrote: "Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one's lifetime."
 Wherever I go, clothes have to be washed.
 And dried.
 Meals cooked.
 Sheets changed.
 For me, a wash-up abroad was good for the soul.